-The Debtors continued the final hearing with respect to the Debtors' cash collateral motion, Sonangal settlement motion, sales incentive plan motion, severance motion, bidding procedures motion, and motion to pay certain oil and gas expenditures to January 25 and 26, 2018.
-On January 25, 2018, the Court entered the final cash collateral order [Docket No. 301], an order approving the Sonangol settlement [Docket No. 300], an order approving the bidding procedures [Docket No. 299], and an order approving the motion to pay certain oil and gas expenditures [Docket No. 298].
+The Debtors continued the final hearing with respect to the Debtors' cash collateral motion, Sonoangal settlement motion, sales incentive plan motion, severance motion, bidding procedures motion, and motion to pay certain oil and gas expenditures to January 25 and 26, 2018, or such other date and time as may be set by the Bankruptcy Court.
+On January 25, 2018, the Court entered the final cash collateral order [Docket No. 301], an order approving the Sonangol settlement [Docket No. 300], an order approving the bidding procedures [Docket No. 299], and an order approving the motion to pay certain oil and gas expenditures [Docket No. 299].
 On January 26, 2018, the Court entered an order approving the sale incentive plan [Docket No. 307] and an order approving the severance motion [Docket No. 306].